The significance of Trump's victory edit

 Judging from Trump’s post-election bombastic pronouncements and the character of his nominations to positions in his future administration, he himself interprets his victory in the most expansive way.
 He apparently considers himself empowered to make fundamental changes in American political institutions, policies, and culture.
 An important indication is that less than two weeks after the election, most of those he has chosen for key executive positions are ideologically extreme, morally flawed, ignorant about the work of the agencies that they will direct, and inexperienced in managing vast and complex departments.

 Trump’s choice for secretary of defense has had a career as host of a program on one of Trump’s favorite cable networks.
 He lacks managerial experience and knowledge of military affairs.
-He has admitted making a large payment to a woman who claims he raped to buy her silence.
+He has admitted making a large payment to buy the silence of a woman who claims that he her.
 Trump’s choice for director of public health services has no medical training and is a conspiracy theorist, regards vaccines as poisonous, and opposes fluoridating the nation’s water supply.
 Trump’s nominee for attorney general is probably his most bizarre choice.
 Matt Gaetz was a far-right member of Congress known for brash outbursts and attacks on his Republican colleagues.
 He was investigated by public prosecutors for bribery and sex trafficking of a minor.
 He resigned from Congress days before the House Ethics Committee issued a report detailing his misbehavior.[10]

-What are the policy proposals of the future Trump administration?
-How likely are they to be implemented, given that many are wildly unrealistic, promise to be highly unpopular, even by Trump’s own supporters, and will likely engender conflicts within the government and intensive resistance within civil society?
-A future article will analyze the features of agenda, the challenges it will face, and its possible outcome.[12]
+What are the far-reaching policy proposals of the future Trump administration?
+How likely are they to be implemented, given that many are wildly unrealistic, promise to be highly unpopular, even by Trump’s own supporters, and will likely engender intense conflicts within the government and civil society?
+A future article will analyze the agenda, the challenges that it will face, and its possible outcome.[12]

 [1] For fine analyses of voting patterns and their significance, see Antoine de Tarlé, “Trump, un succès sans précédent,” Telos, November 7, 2024, and Gérard Grunberg, “Etats-Unis: La fin du libéralism politique?”, Telos, November 19, 2024.